 In October 2014, we entered into a consulting agreement with a member of our board of directors, who is also an employee of Cold Spring Harbor Laboratory (CSHL), to provide consulting services related to scientific research related to the development of antisense-based drugs, therapies, diagnostic and research tools, products, services and intellectual property.
-We made payments of \$100 in each of the years ended December 31, 2018 and 2017, respectively, for such consulting services.
-The initial term of this agreement was five years and may be extended by the mutual consent of the Company and the board member.
+We recognized expense of \$0.1 million in each of the years ended December 31, 2019 and 2018, respectively, for such consulting services.
+The initial term of this agreement was five years and has been extended by the mutual consent of the Company and the board member.